 Home equity is the portion of your home that you’ve paid off — your stake in the property, as opposed to the lender’s.
-In dollars, it is the estimated market value of your home minus the balance remaining to be paid on your mortgage.
 For many homeowners, home equity is their most valuable asset.
+The best part of home equity is that it often increases without you having to do anything more than making your regular monthly mortgage payment.

-Home equity is the difference between your home’s current market value and your mortgage balance.
-Your home equity can increase in in several ways:
+Because home equity is the difference between your home’s current market value and your mortgage balance, your home equity can increase in a few circumstances:

 - Get your home’s estimated current market value.
 What you paid for your home a few years ago or even last year may not be its value today.
-You can use online real estate tools, but consider talking to a local real estate agent.
-A lender will order a professional property appraisal to determine your home’s market value.
+You can use online home price estimator tools, but consider talking to a local real estate agent to get a more accurate measurement of your home’s market value.
+A lender may order a professional property appraisal to determine your home’s market value.

 - Subtract your mortgage balance.
 Once you know the market value of your home, subtract the amount you still owe on your mortgage and any other debts secured by your home.
 The result is your home equity.